Flooding unlikely to affect house prices

 He said: “This research provides some valuable insight and should give some peace of mind to homeowners affected by recent floods.”

 Professor Proverbs is currently looking into community-wide resilience to extreme weather events as part of a £1.6m research programme for the Engineering and Physical Sciences Research Council.
-He will be hosting an international conference on the topic of flood recovery, innovation and response at the ICE in London - see www.floodrepair.net for further details.
+He will be hosting an international conference on the topic of flood recovery, innovation and response at the ICE in London - see www.floodrepair.net

 His areas of research specialism include international benchmarking, construction productivity, contractor performance, flood damage assessment and flood repair, and satisfaction issues.